ServBay Web Server Troubleshooting Guide

 -

-or underscores_
+) or underscores (_

 orpublic_dir

-NGINX Configuration Check
+NGINX Configuration Checks

 Use NGINX’s built-in -t

-option to test the configuration file's syntax and validity.
+flag to test config syntax and validity.

 /Applications/ServBay/bin/nginx -t